integrate-ml/integrate/README.md

 It consists of a _single array_, each entry being an object with these three properties:
 `path` defining the _relative location_ of the _content file_ being described.
 `name` being the _registry name_ of this content.
 `registry` being optional, defining the registry this content will be added to.
-By default, this will be `"content"`. **This registry does not exist by default, and will throw errors if not defined.**
+By default, this will be `"content"`. **This registry does not exist by default, and will throw errors if not defined using `Integrate.addModdableRegistry()`.**

 ### Content Files

 These describe the actual content itself, not metadata.
+They can be anywhere, even outside the mod directory, as long as `definitions.json` points to them, and the program can reach them.
+This is to leave organisation up to the mod developer, so you can organise the files hovever you like.

 ```json
 {